Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/advanced/controlling-instantiation-of-view-models.md

 }
 ```

-When a custom factory is used, it is important to register it in the ServiceLocator:
+When a custom factory is used, it is important to register it in the `ServiceLocator`:

 ```
 ServiceLocator.Default.RegisterType<IViewModelFactory, CustomViewModelFactory>();